rocky-linux/wiki.rockylinux.org/docs/team/infrastructure/awx_scm_guidelines.md

         group: root
 ```

+#### Tasks General Information

+Ensure that your tasks are using FQCN.
+This means, even for the simple modules such as `file`, you should be using `ansible.builtin.file` to be compliant with ansible-lint 6+ and ansible 2.12+.

 ### Comments

 Each playbook should have comments or a name descriptor that explains what the playbook does or how it is used.
 If not available, `README-...` can be used in place, especially in the case of adhoc playbooks that take or require input.
 Documentation for each playbook/role does not have to be on a wiki.
 Comments or README's should be perfectly sufficient.